We created the 360 ID Tag to give e-commerce a

-way to protect their merchandise from return abuse
+way to protect merchandise from return abuse

 At 360 ID Tag, we believe all sellers deserve a fair trading environment